List of heads of government of Russia

 The imperial Council of Ministers was re-established in late 1905, as a part of the large-scale government reform caused by the First Russian Revolution.
 All ministries and departments became parts of a single national administration.
 The Committee of Ministers functioned simultaneously with the second session of the Council of Ministers for six more months; Count Sergei Witte participated on both entities until the abolition of the committee on 23 April (5 May) 1906.

 By the order of Emperor Nicholas II, the second session of the Council of Ministers began on 19 October (1 November) 1905, following the formation of the State Duma.
 Shortly after the February Revolution and the inception of the Russian Provisional Government on 2 (15) March 1917, Georgy Lvov from the Constitutional Democratic Party became Minister-Chairman, who was succeeded by Alexander Kerensky in July.

 In November 1917 the Provisional Government was overthrown by the Bolshevik faction of Russian social democrats led by Vladimir Lenin.
-The Council of People's Commissars of the Russian Soviet Republic became the new governmental body, which was chaired from 1917–24 by Lenin.
+The Council of People's Commissars of the Russian Soviet Republic became the new governmental body, which was chaired from 1917 to 1924 by Lenin.
 That body was renamed Council of Ministers following a decree of the Supreme Council on 23 March 1946.
 The same was made in other republics of the Soviet Union.

 After the fall of the Soviet Union, Boris Yeltsin, as the President of the Russian Federation, was appointed as the extraordinary head of government of the Russian Federation.
 The latter body took the name "Council of Ministers — Government of Russia", the chairman of which became Viktor Chernomyrdin, replacing acting chairman Yegor Gaidar.
 According to the new constitution ratified on 25 December 1993, the "Government" (Правительство) is the official name of the Russian cabinet.
 Since then, the head of that office takes the formal title "Chairmen of the Government" or colloquially "Prime Minister."

 Current Prime Minister Mikhail Mishustin took the office on 16 January 2020.